-iPS cells are not going to replace ES cells
+Could iPS cells replace ES cells?

 A new paper is out from a team at The Salk lead by Joseph Ecker that the methylomes of many different human iPS cells.
 Their conclusion is that while iPS cells and ES cells are generally very similar in terms of the global portions of the genomes that are methylated, iPS cells exhibited hundreds of distinct differences in methylation from ES cells, some of these domains were enormous as well.